 Estate Planning and Property Division

-Taking a look at state planning is an important piece of dissolving a marriage.
+Taking a look at estate planning is an important piece of dissolving a marriage.
 How you intend to dole out property will most likely change in the wake of dissolution.

 It’s important to lay out who has power of attorney and who has authority in medical choices should the worst happen.

-It may not be pleasant to consider, but it’s vital to ensure continuing care and make your wishes known.
+It may not be pleasant to think about, but it’s vital to ensure continuing care and make your wishes known.

 Related Reading: How Is Property Divided in California?